Tech topics

 Moreover, any information gathered during custodian interviews and questionnaires can offer additional insight and visibility into other key witnesses or other data sources to pursue for early case assessment in addition to preservation and collection.
 Review strategies can be formulated with confidence that data is not missing, and this allows for more confidence in the effectiveness of analytics applied against the corpus of data reviewed in eDiscovery solutions.

-OpenText™ Core Legal Hold is low-cost, cloud-based legal-hold software that centralizes and automates the legal hold process using proven and customizable expert workflows for each stage of the process.
+OpenText™ Core Legal Hold is low-cost, cloud-based legal hold software that centralizes and automates the litigation hold process using proven and customizable expert workflows for each stage of the process.
 It integrates with other enterprise systems to efficiently execute workflows that yield accurate and defensible results—at a fraction of the cost of competitors’ legal hold software.